-The Active Cell operating mode is used to emulate a base transceiver station (BTS) in a network to page the UE (mobile station) and get it connected on a call.
+The Active Cell operating mode is used to emulate a base station (BS) in a network to page the UE (mobile station) and get it connected on a call.
 When connected, the UE's performance can be measured using the suite of measurements shown when the Measurement selection key is pressed.
-You can also perform handoffs to other uplink and downlink channels (UARFCN).
+You can also perform handoffs to other uplink and downlink channels (UARFCN), or to the GSM system when E1968A test application is present in the test set.
+See "Performing a Handoff" on page 151.